supersun17/CookingCalculator/README.md

 - recipe referencing should be possible. which means recipe should have a unique recipe id
 - a new recipe which is a variation of another recipe will belong to the same group
 - recipe should have cooking process, which should be represented by steps with time period, start instruction, end instruction
-- since recipe might come different langauges, they shoulbe belong to the same class.
+- since recipe might come in different langauges, they shoulbe belong to the same class.
 Which means class name itself should cover multiple language

 ### Edit recipe [UI]
 - recipe owner can rearrange step order
 - recipe owner can edit instruction

 ### Store recipe [Local xml, Coredata]

+### Create recipe [UI]

 ### Search for pre-built ingredients [Local Coredata]